 In operation, each portion of the Raman spectra is sequentially collected, then the composite spectrum is "concatenated" or stitched together.
 Figure 1 below shows an example of a concatenated spectrum collected on cyclohexane using a 680 nm / 785 nm laser pair.
 Note, the significant enhancement and improved peak discrimination of the Raman signal strength in the stretch portion of the spectrum.

 The ~ 10X enhanced signal and signal-to-noise ratio in the stretch region of the spectrum [Fig 2] makes Raman concatenation ideal for quantitative process control of CH, OH, and NH molecules in many applications.
 Finally, it should be noted that longer wavelength laser pairs can also be selected if fluorescence is still an issue at 680 / 785 nm.
 For example, a 735 / 830 nm laser pair can be utilized with a silicon-based spectrometer while an 830 / 1064 nm laser pair can be utilized with an InGaAs-based spectrometer.
-The Raman concatenation system is patented by Innovative Photonic Solutions (IPS) under US 10,359,313 and is patent pending in the EU.

-The R series of wavelength-stabilized, single-mode and multimode laser diodes offer a narrow wavelength spectrum in wavelengths from 633nm thru 1064nm.
+The R Series of wavelength-stabilized, single-mode and multimode laser diodes offer a narrow wavelength spectrum in wavelengths from 633nm thru 1064nm.
 Package options range from components as basic as a TO-56 or 14-pin BF packaged diodes, to OEM modules including electronics, to UL/CE and IEC certified turn-key systems.